 Peter and Patricia Gruber International Research Award

-The Peter and Patricia Gruber International Research Award, supported by The Gruber Foundation, recognizes two young neuroscientists for outstanding research and educational pursuit in an international setting.
+The Peter and Patricia Gruber International Research Award, supported by The Gruber Foundation, recognizes up to three early career neuroscientists for outstanding research and educational pursuit in an international setting.

 Recipients receive a $25,000 prize and complimentary registration, transportation (economy air or ground), and two nights hotel accommodations for the SfN annual meeting.
 The SfN president presents the prize at a lecture at the meeting.